 The Permian Basin Royalty Trust (the "Trust") is an express trust created under the laws of the state of Texas by the Permian Basin Royalty Trust Indenture (the "Trust Indenture") entered into on November 3, 1980, between Southland Royalty Company ("Southland Royalty") and The First National Bank of Fort Worth, as Trustee.
-Bank of America Private Wealth Management, a banking association organized under the laws of the United States, as the successor of The First National Bank of Fort Worth, is now the Trustee of the Trust.
-In 2007, the Bank of America private wealth management group officially became known as "U.S. Trust, Bank of America Private Wealth Management."
-The legal entity that serves as Trustee of the Trust did not change, and references in this Form 10-K to U.S. Trust, Bank of America Private Wealth Management shall describe the legal entity Bank of America, N.A.
-The principal office of the Trust (sometimes referred to herein as the "Registrant") is located at 901 Main Street, Dallas, Texas (telephone number (214) 209-2400).
+Southwest Bank, an independent state bank chartered under the laws of the State of Texas and headquartered in Fort Worth, Texas ("Southwest Bank") is now the Trustee of the Trust.
+The principal office of the Trust (sometimes referred to herein as the "Registrant") is located at 2911 Turtle Creek Boulevard, Suite 850, Dallas, Texas (telephone number (855) 588-7839).